The Biden proposal for a global minimum corporate tax rate, explained

 Raising tax revenues is a way to create more federal funds, especially at a time when the U.S. is rebooting a flagging economy created by COVID-19.
 (The U.K. is also raising rates, for the same reason.)
 The tax dollars could be essential in paying for Biden’s newly announced $2.25 trillion infrastructure plan, which aims to fix roads and bridges, eliminate lead pipes, and invest in jobs, innovation, and clean energy.
 According to the Urban-Brookings Tax Policy Center, a global minimum corporate tax could raise $442.1 billion over 10 years—and that’s before the domestic revenue.

 In addition to raising revenue for public goods, Yellen said the global minimum would ensure “that all citizens fairly share the burden of financing government.”
 In that way, it’s also symbolic, making sure that multinationals play by the same terms as domestic companies that are paying their fair share.
-Wamhoff thinks reform is realistic and thinks the 21% proposed by the U.S. would be a strong figure.
+Wamhoff thinks reform is realistic and that the 21% proposed by the U.S. would be a strong figure.
 “No one doubts that all these companies are engaging in all this nonsense,” he says.
 “We can shut that down if we have a strong minimum tax like this.”